alfonzm/what-is-webdev/assets/posts/what-is-es6.md

 ## Conclusion

 Whether you're writing back-end code with Node.js or front-end Javascript with popular frameworks such as React or Vue, learning ES6 is almost always a neccessity.

+It just makes writing Javascript code easier and more enjoyable!

 Got any questions or suggestions?
 Drop a comment below!